hartwigmedical/hmftools/gripss/README.md

 These two files are used in purple as the structural variant recovery vcf and structural variant vcf respectively.

-The GRCH 37 bed and bedpe files are available to download from [HMFTools-Resources > GRIDSS](https://resources.hartwigmedicalfoundation.nl/).
+The bed and bedpe files are available to download from [HMFTools-Resources > GRIDSS](https://resources.hartwigmedicalfoundation.nl/) for both GRCH 37 and 38.

 ## Optional Arguments